SAP-samples/btp-build-resilient-apps/09-SetupTMS/README.md

    ![Create TMS](images/tms2.png)

-The Go to Application link allows you to start the user interface of Cloud Transport Management.
-However, before you can use it, you will need to assign roles and permissions.
+2. Assign User Roles and Permissions in Cloud Transport Management

+    After successful subscription, you need to configure user access to the application.
+You need different role collections for the different Cloud Transport Management roles, and assign roles to the role collections based on the application templates.
+Afterwards, you assign the role collections to users or user groups.